microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ## Implementation Strategy
 If you do not have labels set up yet:
--	**Set up all things labeling with our default policies and configurations - Need section reference here** If you have labels, and an Exchange DLP policy
+* **Set up all things labeling with our default policies and configurations - Need section reference here** If you have labels, and an Exchange DLP policy
--	**Extend your Exchange DLP policy to auto-labeling - Need section reference here** If you have client-side auto-labeling set up, but no service side auto-labeling policy
+* **Extend your Exchange DLP policy to auto-labeling - Need section reference here** If you have client-side auto-labeling set up, but no service side auto-labeling policy
--	Use client-side auto labeling or recommendations and service-side auto labeling in combination, with the same conditions but with different thresholds, ex. use high confidence matches for service-side auto labeling and use low or medium confidence for a client-side recommendation, which gives the user an option to dismiss the label if it isn't appropriate for the content and apply a different label.
+* Use client-side auto labeling or recommendations and service-side auto labeling in combination, with the same conditions but with different thresholds, ex. use high confidence matches for service-side auto labeling and use low or medium confidence for a client-side recommendation, which gives the user an option to dismiss the label if it isn't appropriate for the content and apply a different label.
 If you have labels set up, but no service side auto-labeling policy
 1. **Get started with auto-labeling with our default auto-labeling policy - Need section reference here**
 2. Create custom auto-labeling policy using a template (**see scenarios above - Need section reference here**)
 3. Create auto labeling policies that trigger for different confidence levels of the SITs with different counts (ex. one high confidence count or multiple medium confidence count) to avoid false positives without risking leakage of large amounts of sensitive data that may not meet the most stringent conditions of higher confidence.
 Use content explorer to understand where data is present that may need to be included in an auto-labeling policy.
 ## FAQ
 How should I finetune for false positives?
--	Increase the thresholds of sensitive information types found to determine severity o	It is okay to use different thresholds for individual classifiers
+* Increase the thresholds of sensitive information types found to determine severity
+    - It is okay to use different thresholds for individual classifiers
--	Understand confidence levels and how they are defined o	Low confidence may be good! o	Try using a low confidence with high threshold or a higher confidence level
+* Understand confidence levels and how they are defined
+    - Low confidence may be good!
+    - Try using a low confidence with high threshold or a higher confidence level
--	Group like information types together o	Switch from looking for “Any of these” to “All of these”
+* Group like information types together
+    - Switch from looking for “Any of these” to “All of these”
--	Use Boolean operators to combine groups o	Look for SSN AND Driver’s License instead of SSN OR driver’s License
+* Use Boolean operators to combine groups
+    - Look for SSN AND Driver’s License instead of SSN OR driver’s License

 Insert visual here